MJoergen/nexys4ddr/dyoc/Episodes/ep19_-_C_Runtime/README.md

 To achieve this the control registers must be given default values.
-* Lines 2774-2777 of cpu/ctl.vhd starts the Reset sequence by forcing the Instruction Register to the value 00.
+* Lines 2774-2777 of cpu/ctl.vhd starts the Reset sequence by forcing the Instruction Register to the value 00, i.e. the BRK instruction.
 * Lines 2753-2756 skip the first few cycles of the BRK instruction, so the CPU immediately fetches the Program Counter from the Reset vector.